smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 The following terms are used throughout this document.

 - Public Metadata: Information that can be viewed by the Client, Attester, Issuer, and Origin, and cryptographically bound to a token.

+# Notation

+The following terms are used throughout this document to describe the protocol operations in this document:

+ - len(s): the length of a byte string, in bytes

 # Issuance Protocol for Publicly Verifiable Tokens {#public-flow}